 Most people perceive SMB organizations differently.
 In fact, some people suggest that the companies that have the process complexity of an enterprise must be referred to as SMEs (small-to-medium-sized enterprises).
 And this distinction is critical as they could be as complex as large.
 In fact, at times, they are more complex.
 Why?
 Because they have not gone through the process of standardizing their product mix, marketing positioning, sales channels, and operational processes.
+So which are the top ERP systems for small business?

 When it comes to ERP needs, the SMB segment has three different cohorts with similar needs: startup, small, and medium-sized.
 The small segment typically requires more integrated processes than a startup due to the growing transaction volume.
 Still, their planning is not as mature as their medium-sized counterparts.